ansys/pylumerical/doc/source/user_guide/working_with_simulation_objects.rst

                         ("monitor type", "linear x"),("frequency points", 10.0)])
     fdtd.addpower(properties=props)

-If you do not have properties where ordering is important, you can use a regular :class:`dict`.
+If you don't have properties where ordering is important, you can use a regular :class:`dict`.

 .. code-block::python